-GMWSD seeks a digital customer engagement portal, which empowers conservation and customer service staff to quickly and efficiently parse through customer data and communicate with customers in a personalized way on their device of choice.
+The City seeks a digital customer engagement portal that empowers conservation and customer service staff to quickly and efficiently parse through customer data and communicate with the customer in a personalized way on their device of choice.
+The City plans to accomplish its conservation goals via the proposed Dropcountr-Rachio program.